stackus/goht/CONTRIBUTING.md

 - Contribute to the [examples](examples) directory.

 ## IDE Extensions
-- Contribute to the development of extensions and plugins for Hamlet in various editors and IDEs that will use the built-in Language Server Protocol (LSP) support.
+- Contribute to the development of extensions and plugins for GoHT in various editors and IDEs that will use the built-in Language Server Protocol (LSP) support.

 ## Bug Submissions

 We welcome bug reports!
-If you've found a bug in Hamlet, please submit it as an issue in our GitHub repository.
+If you've found a bug in GoHT, please submit it as an issue in our GitHub repository.
 Include as much detail as possible, such as:

 - A clear and concise description of the bug.
 - Steps to reproduce the bug.